elastic/sysgrok/README.md

 options:
   -h, --help            show this help message and exit -d, --debug           Debug output
-  -e, --echo-input      Echo the input provided to perf-copilot.
+  -e, --echo-input      Echo the input provided to sysgrok.
 Useful when input is piped in and you want to see what it is -c, --chat            Enable interactive chat after each LLM response --output-format OUTPUT_FORMAT
                         Specify the output format for the LLM to use